Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 Last week we talked about how we review code, open pull requests and use Github issues to manage our development workflow.

-This week I will show you every step that happens after a pull request is merged into our master branch.
+This week I will show you every step that happens after a pull request is merged into our controller branch.
 We use an automated deployment pipeline for releasing our code into production.
 Feel free to read our documentation where we explain step-by-step how you can set up deployment to Heroku with Codeship.

 A deployment pipeline lays out the whole process that your code needs to go through from your repository to production.
 It breaks the build into several parts (e.g. build, test and deploy) and all the associated steps that need to be taken.
 By defining a pipeline it is always clear which step needs to happen next.
 Martin Fowler describes it really well in his blogpost.